VRCFury/VRCFury/README.md

 * Unlike vrc's built-in eye tracking disable feature, your eyes will not freeze closed, partially closed, unfreeze unexpectedly due to combo-gestures.
 * Your eye blink will be synchronized with all other clients (I'm unsure if the default vrc eye blink is synced or not).

-### Bone Constraint

-This feature is mostly useful for prop prefab creators.
-If your prop depends on attaching something to the user's hand (or other bone), you can use this feature to "link" an object in your prop to the specified avatar bone, without having to ask the user to manually unpack your prefab, setup parent constraints manually, or anything else.

 ### Bounding Box Fix

 This feature ensures that every mesh on your avatar has a suitably large bounding box.
 This prevents the issue when some objects on your avatar dissappear when viewed at extreme angles.